BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ![obligatory make no mistake joke](./makeNoMistake.png)

-That's of course not what's going to happen, I wouldn't be writing a blog post about it if I did.
+That's of course not what's going to happen, I wouldn't be writing a blog post about it otherwise.

 Our goal here is to capture they style of Daniel Huddleston that made the first 3 books so effortless to read and use that to translate the next 3.

 That means using the japanese versions of the first 3 books as well as their translation and the source material from each target book.
 That's 7 books we need to use for each translation!

-Let's suppose the english translation contains the same amount of tokens as the japanese one (it depends on the LLM you use really).
-That means each book is equivalent to 90k english words, (remember 1 english word = 1.33 tokens), so roughly 120k tokens per book and we want to fit 7 inside the context.
+Let's suppose the japanese source contains as many tokens as the english translation.
+That means each book is equivalent to 90k english words, so 120k tokens per book and we want to fit 7 inside the context.

 That's 840k tokens, and the LLM hasn't even started to think, which we estimated before would represent 99% of the token effort.

-For context (pun intended), the state of the art of LLM context size is 1M.
-Scientists are still figuring out how to extend the window, and we are currently bottlenecked by the quadratic complexity of the attention mechanism of transformer layers.
+For context (pun intended), the state of the art of LLM context size is 1M, and you will often see lower values like 256k instead.

-As you can, see we need to put in some human thinking here to make this translation happen.
+As you can see, we need to put in some human thinking here to make this translation happen.
 The key will be give enough context to make a quality translation, without resorting to dumping all 7 books on the LLM.

 ## Humanmimicry

 Good engineers always try first to find an existing solution to their problems before reinventing the wheel (we do love reinventing the wheel though).

-Often nature can be our guide, what we call biomimicry.
-Evolution already spent hundreds of millions of years finding solutions to problems we care about.
+Often nature can show us the way (biomimicry).
+Evolution already spent hundreds of millions of years finding solutions to problems we care about (think bird inspired wing design, brain inspired artificial neural network or and colony optimization algorithms).

-Examples range from the design of efficient wings inspired by birds, passive ventilation inspired by termite mounds, artificial neural networks inspired by our own brains, ant colony optimization algorithms...

-Today's problem can be thought as one of them as well.
-Nature has already solved how to translate meaning from one set of symbols to another: human translators.

-Disclaimer: we will be making a toy model inspired by how human translators operate, do not mistake the imitation for the real deal!

-## The translation pipeline

-Here is the high level idea I have in my mind when imagining a translation pipeline:
+So let's take a look at nature to see how translation is solved.
+After hundreds of millions of years, natural selection and mutation produced the human translator.
+We will be looking at how they work to come up with a solution to our problem.

+How does a translator produces a quality translation?

+The first observation is obvious: a translator does not work on the entire book all at once.
+By focusing on a smaller passage, we make sure we have the cognitive space required to make the right decisions.

+Ok, but how do we handle long range consistency then?

+For human translators, consistency comes from recalling earlier translation decisions.
+Those decisions can range from a consistent translation for a character name to more conceptual decisions about the style to adopt in a given context.

+Right, but isn't there a risk that a mis-translation early on have cascading consequences later in the translation?

+Human translator will proof-read their ongoing work and reference again the source material to double check pending decisions.
+Once the proof-reading yields diminishing returns, go translate the next passage.

+Given what we observed from real world translation, here is an overview of the system I want to build:

 1. Choose a section of text to be translated in one session (could be a few pages or an entire chapter)
 2. Read the text to see what you are up to
 3. Make a list of terms non-trivial to translate (like character names, places names, specific expressions...)
 4. Recall if you already decided on a translation for each of those terms in the past
-5. Search those terms in the reference translation if it's the first encounter
+5. If recall failed, try searching in the reference translation, or come-up with an original translation
-6. Make a translation decision based on what was found in the reference translation
+6. If recall failed, make a translation decision based on the previous step
 7. Think about the text for a while, ponder translation trade-offs, search the reference translation some more
 8. Write a translation draft
-9. Proofread your work with fresh eyes
+9. Proofread with fresh eyes
-10. Make adjustments
+10. Make adjustments based on review
 11. Go back to 1.

-This orchestration is quite simple, we simply follow the steps and repeat until the entire book has been processed.
-The main challenge will be to prepare the data to be fed inside the pipeline.
+Let's build this thing!

-Disclaimer: even though the detailed specification of each step and tool of the pipeline was made by yours truly, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
-(The first workable version was done in one day, the six others were used to refactor the project into a more generic and efficient pipeline).
+Disclaimer: even though the specification of each step and tool of the pipeline was made by yours truly, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
+(The first workable version was done in one day, the six others were used to refactor the project into a more robust, generic and efficient pipeline).

 ## Book pre-processing